 Reply: Thank you for your feedback.
 We acknowledge the familiarity of Hedges' g and the ICC2 formula within the research community.
-We included these details for transparency and to ensure clarity for readers unfamiliar with these measures.
+However, we included these details for transparency and to ensure clarity for readers unfamiliar with these measures.

 Reviewer Comment 2.5.2— It would help if authors noted whether the used ICC2 is one of "absolute agreement" or "consistency".

 Reply: We utilized the Two-way random effect model based on absolute agreement (ICC2) within the ICC family.
 We have added this information for clarity in the manuscript (in p.
 4, p.13).

+p.4: “The individual level consistency was examined using permutation-based Split-Half Reliability (r) and Intraclass Correlation Coefficient (ICC2, Two-way random effect model, absolute agreement) for assessing the consistency of task performance over time.”

+p.13: “We focused on using the Two-way random effect model based on absolute agreement (ICC2) within the ICC family (Chen et al., 2018; Koo & Li, 2016; Xu et al., 2023).”

 Reviewer 3

-Reviewer Comment 3.1— While I understand this is a behavioural methods papers, a bit more context here and there would be useful.
+Reviewer Comment 3.1— While I understand this is a behavioral methods papers, a bit more context here and there would be useful.
 For example, on page 3, line 21: “Like other cognitive tasks… , the SPTM has been incorporated to assess deviations in self-processing”.
 What did these studies show?
 Where they able to find evidence for individual differences?
 Are there examples of studies that failed to find individual differences in SPE?
 I think making the context more explicit here can benefit the motivation for your study.

 Reply: Thank you for your constructive feedback.
 We have carefully considered your suggestion and have added more context in the introduction, including information on studies that have utilized the SPMT to assess individual differences (in p.3).

+“…Likewise, in clinical investigation, the SMT has been incorporated to assess deviations in self-processing among specific populations, including individuals affected by autism or depression (e.g., Hobbs et al., 2023; Liu et al., 2022).
+The findings from these studies are diverse.
+On one hand, research has demonstrated that behavioural data from SMT could function as a viable marker for depression screening (Liu et al., 2022).
+Additionally, performance in SMT has been employed to decode brain functional connectivity during resting state (Zhang et al., 2023).
+These studies suggest the potential for significant individual-level variability in SMT performance.
+On the other hand, Hobbs et al. (2023) assessed the role of self-referencing in relation to depression using SMT but found limited association between individuals' performance in SMT and depression scores.
+These conflicting trends underscore the need to evaluate the reliability of SMT as a measurement of SPE.”

 Reviewer Comment 3.2— In the Discussion on page 18, again a bit more context would be nice.
 For example, the ACC, d’ and the DDM measures proved less reliable in measuring SPE, compared to RT and efficiency.
-Is there evidence from other paradigms (eg, flanker, Stroop task) that has shown similar divergence in different measures for reliability?
+Is there evidence from other paradigms (e.g., flanker, Stroop task) that has shown similar divergence in different measures for reliability?
 Do the authors have any ideas as to where these differences come from?
 For example, if I understand correctly, this suggests that for the less reliable measures as ACC and drift-rate, there would less individual variability compared to RT?
 That makes sense too, as RT is available for every trial, but for drift rate for example, which is based on the average slope of the evidence accumulation process across many trials, there would be less data samples, hence less variability?

 Reply: Thank you for your valuable feedback and suggestions for enhancing the discussion section of our manuscript.